PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick wrapped himself in the Orc's skin, and donned his cloak of darkness, seeming to disappear before their very eyes.
 A shadow moving through shadows, he stepped into the flow of traffic.
 He was a blackness with pointed ears, nothing more.
 For a moment, he was in step with the wagons going up, and then next, he stepped into the lee of one of the great pillars that kept the ceiling from collapsing.

 If Relan hadn't known better, he would have thought this was just another Orc resting on the long climb to the surface.
 And if he hadn't known better he would have thought that this ordinary Orc was reliving himself on the pillar?
-He held the oil flagon at his crotch and poured it out onto the passage floor.
+Rattick held the oil flagon at his crotch and poured it out onto the passage floor.

 "Uh, is he?"